 - Yammer Conversations web part for SharePoint – New web part to add a fully functional native Yammer feed to any modern SharePoint site.

-Integration between Yammer and SharePoint/Teams will be important to us going forward as it could remove the need to use the “classic” discussion board app for conversation style content.
+Integration between Yammer and SharePoint/Teams will be important to us going forward as this could remove the need to use the “classic” discussion board app for conversation style content.

 SharePoint & Microsoft Teams

-- Broadcast news and announcements across the organization- This feature was supposed to be released in the summer of 2018 so I won’t hold my breath
+- Broadcast news and announcements across the organisation – this feature was supposed to be released in the summer of 2018 so I won’t hold my breath

-- SharePoint web part: personalized web parts – Give a personalized experience to your site and page visitors – so they see the content that is theirs, and meant for them to experience.
-When using personalized web parts, people will see their recent sites, their recent documents and news tailored for them.
-You can personalize any page or news article.
-When you add a personalized web part to the page, it is aware of who is signed in and gives them a unique, relevant experience to the content and information you are promoting to them.
+- SharePoint web part: personalised web parts – Give a personalised experience to your site and page visitors – so they see the content that is theirs, and meant for them to experience.
+When using personalised web parts, people will see their recent sites, their recent documents and news tailored for them.
+You can personalise any page or news article.
+When you add a personalised website part to the page, it is aware of who is signed in and gives them a unique, relevant experience to the content and information you are promoting to them.

-- SharePoint organizational news: ordering of news articles -Within the News web part for SharePoint sites, there will be a new capability to decide what order the news appears in when viewers land on the page highlighting news articles.
-Now you will be able to highlight high-value content more easily knowing it is most and/or first visible among the breadth of news being published within a site.
+- SharePoint organisational news: ordering of news articles -Within the News web part for SharePoint sites, there will be a new capability to decide what order the news appears in when viewers land on the page highlighting news articles.
+Now with the new cloud migration software, you will be able to highlight high-value content more easily knowing it will be most and/or first visible among the breadth of news being published within a site.

 - SharePoint web part: YouTube embeds

-- Enrich your private chat experience with screen sharing – You can now share your entire desktop or a specific window directly from a private chat session.
-You can even let them take control to collaborate on content together.
+- Enrich your private chat experience with screen sharing – you can now share your entire desktop or a specific window directly from a private chat session.
+You can even let the other party take control to collaborate on content together.

-For a full list of features on the roadmap you can visit this link.
+For a full list of features on the road map regarding cloud migration software you can visit this link.

 Take the next step!

 A division of T-Systems, Vamosa Technologies specializes in content migration to cloud, on-premises and hybrid cloud systems.
-With two decades of customer migrations, Vamosa Technologies has experience with a comprehensive range of leading enterprise content management systems.
-To learn more about services from Vamosa Technologies, please visit: vamosa.com or contact us.
+With two decades worth of experience of customer migrations, Vamosa Technologies has worked with a comprehensive range of leading enterprise content management systems.
+To learn more about services from Vamosa Technologies, please read our case studies and whitepapers or contact us.